brandlewco/blumberg-law/content/pages/index.md

     backgroundSize: full
     title: Schedule Your Confidential Case Evaluation
     text: >
-      Talk with an Arizona criminal defense attorney with the experience and fight needed to win your case.
+      Talk with a criminal defense attorney with the experience and fight needed to win your case.
     actions:
       - type: Button
         label: |